HUPO-PSI/proxi-schemas/README.md

 ### Naming conventions

-- A **resource** SHOULD be represented as a collection.
+1. A **resource** SHOULD be represented as a collection.
 For example, “datasets” is a collection of datasets where we can identify a single “dataset” using the resource URI “/datasets/{customerId}”.

-- SHOULD NOT use trailing forward slash (/) in URIs:
+2. MUST NOT use trailing forward slash (/) in URIs:

 ```
   http://api.example.com/device-management/managed-devices/